-3M's Provider reviewed the Supplier Group CMRT responses to determine where further engagement with suppliers was warranted.
-Those responses were escalated to 3M for additional due diligence and follow-up.
-3M considered untimely or incomplete responses, as well as inconsistencies with the data reported in the CMRT, in making this determination.
-For any CMRT that was determined invalid based on this review, the Provider's platform automatically sent the supplier an email outlining any validation issues with the CMRT question logic or missing fields.
-3M's Provider proactively engaged suppliers to educate them on the validity requirements, how to enter CMRT data, and/or 3M's expectation on CMRT information, as appropriate.
-3M's Provider worked with suppliers to resolve all responses with an incomplete status.
-Suppliers were educated on 3M's Provider's supplier portal links, which provides training resources, reporting templates, practical tips, and best practices.
+The Provider reviewed the Supplier Group CMRT responses to determine where further engagement with suppliers was warranted.
+In making such determination, 3M and the Provider considered untimely or incomplete responses, as well as inconsistencies with the data reported in the CMRT.
+For a CMRT that was determined invalid based on this review, the Provider's platform automatically sent the supplier an email outlining any validation issues with the CMRT question logic or missing fields.
+The Provider educated suppliers on the CMRT validity requirements, how to enter data, and 3M's expectation to resolve all responses with an incomplete status.
+Suppliers had access to the Provider's web portal which offers training resources, reporting templates, practical tips, and best practices.